zasshuwu/nogamioka/public/anh-resume.md

 ### Development Blog – <https://dev.hoanganh.tech>

--   A blog built with Gatsby.js where I write about new techs, tools, and knowledge I come across through my everyday life.
+-   A blog built with Nextjs and Tailwind (hosted on Netlify with Github Actions CI) where I write about new techs, tools, and knowledge I come across through my everyday life.
--   Deployed to Vercel, routed and SSL’d through Cloudflare.
+-   Routed and SSL’d through Cloudflare.

 ### Data Object Parse and Meaningful Graph Traversal – <https://github.com/aaanh/meaning-graph-traversal.git>